bretth/woven/docs/settings.rst

     #List of hoststrings to setup on as per Fabric.
     HOSTS = [] #eg ['woven@example.com','example.com','10.0.0.1']
-    #List of domains that will be deployed on the host.
-The first is the primary domain
-    DOMAINS = []
     #You can group collections of servers instead of HOSTS as per fabric
     ROLEDEFS = {} #This would be used instead of HOSTS  eg {'staging':['woven@example.com']}
     #The ssh port to be setup.
 We change the port for security